localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 {{< img-simple src="localstack-IAM-policy-stream.png" width=300 alt="Image of LocalStack IAM Policy Stream dashboard">}}

-Check out our [documentation]() and [video]() on getting started with the IAM Policy Stream.
+Check out our [documentation](https://docs.localstack.cloud/user-guide/security-testing/iam-policy-stream/) on getting started with the IAM Policy Stream.

 ### Ephemeral Environments for LocalStack (**Beta**)

 We have launched **Ephemeral Instances**, which allows you to run a LocalStack sandbox in the cloud, instead of your local machine.
 This ephemeral environment is a short-lived, encapsulated deployment of LocalStack which will be terminated after 90 minutes.
 With these sandboxes, you can run your tests, preview features in your AWS-powered applications, and collaborate asynchronously within and across your team!

-With Ephemeral Instances, you can use the same set of features that you use while running LocalStack locally, including the [Resource Browser](https://docs.localstack.cloud/user-guide/web-application/resource-browser/), [State Management (Cloud Pods)](), and [Extensions](https://docs.localstack.cloud/user-guide/extensions/)!
+With Ephemeral Instances, you can use the same set of features that you use while running LocalStack locally, including the [Resource Browser](https://docs.localstack.cloud/user-guide/web-application/resource-browser/), [State Management (Cloud Pods)](https://docs.localstack.cloud/user-guide/cloud-pods/), and [Extensions](https://docs.localstack.cloud/user-guide/extensions/)!
 While on your local machine, you can switch the [AWS Service Endpoint URL](https://docs.aws.amazon.com/general/latest/gr/rande.html) to point to the deployed sandbox URL to get started!
 Ephemeral Instances also allows you to generate an preview environment from GitHub Pull Request (PR) builds.

 {{< img-simple src="localstack-ephemeral-environments.png" width=300 alt="Image of LocalStack Ephemeral environments with a LocalStack Sandbox running in the cloud">}}

-Check out our [documentation]() on getting started with Ephemeral Instances.
-The feature is in private beta, and you can reach out to us to get early access!
+Check out our [documentation](https://docs.localstack.cloud/user-guide/cloud-sandbox/ephemeral-instance/) on getting started with Ephemeral Instances.
+The feature is in **private beta**, and you can reach out to us to get early access!

 ### CI Analytics for LocalStack (**Beta**)

 We're excited to introduce **CI Analytics**, a new feature for comprehensive state browsing and analysis of historical continuous integration (CI) builds.
 This feature integrates into your LocalStack CI workflow, offering insights and supporting our goal to enhance the cloud developer experience throughout the software development lifecycle (SDLC).
 With CI Analytics, you can collect, analyze, and visualize critical metrics from your software CI pipelines, helping you understand the impact of cloud infrastructure changes on CI builds.
 It facilitates root cause analysis for build failures, supports data-driven decisions for continuous improvement, and more.

-CI Analytics combines a number of existing features in the LocalStack platform, such as [Cloud Pods]() & [Stack Insights](), and provides a unified view of the state of your LocalStack resources across CI builds.
+CI Analytics combines a number of existing features in the LocalStack platform, such as [Cloud Pods](https://docs.localstack.cloud/user-guide/cloud-pods/) & [Stack Insights](https://docs.localstack.cloud/user-guide/web-application/stack-insights/), and provides a unified view of the state of your LocalStack resources across CI builds.
 The features include:

 - **CI Project Runs**: This gives you a consolidated view of all CI builds for a specific project.
 - **Log Output**: You can view detailed log output for individual CI builds.